- 18 years of age or above

-You will live in an apartment (arranged by the host institution) with other program participants.
+You will live in an apartment arranged by the host institution with other program participants.
 Apartments are scattered around the city (thus avoiding a concentration of American students in one particular area) and are within walking distance of the Institute and furnished with kitchen, bathroom, bedrooms, and communal living space.
-You will be responsible for providing your own meals.

 For more information on program costs, please be sure to review the budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.